 7) Once your ID is verified, you can begin trading with Pepperstone.

-Which is the best platform for forex trading?
+Which is the best trading platform for Australians?